20+ Maven Interview Questions and answers. You must prepare for 2021

 • site

-• test: Running java test cases
+• test: Executes Java test cases.

-• integration-test: Running integration tests
+• integration-test: Executes integration tests.

 mvn compile

-What are things we can do with maven?
+What are things we can do with Maven?

-• Site documentation
+• Site Documentation Generates site documentation for the project.

-How do you create a war file using maven?
+How do you create a war file using Maven?

 mvn clean install